Please see the spoilers page if you need to know what happens at The Eureka Room.

 Please don’t bring anyone who you know isn’t going to be into The Eureka Room.
 That’s just a bummer for all of us.
-Instead, meet meet new people who share your interest in participatory immersive experiences!
+Instead, join with other small groups and meet new people who share your interest in participatory immersive experiences!

 There are many flashing and strobing lights.
 You may be affected by The Eureka Room if you are susceptible to photosensitive epilepsy or have other photo sensitivities.
 If you have questions, email me.

-For those (like myself) who are sensitive to the “rainbow effect” caused by some projectors, I use a 3-chip projector which eliminates the issue.
+For those who are sensitive to the “rainbow effect” caused by some projectors, I use a 3-chip projector which eliminates the rainbow effect.

 Unfortunately, most of The Eureka Room is visual so I would not recommend it for the visually-impaired.

 I have had a couple hearing-impaired people visit and was able to accommodate them pretty well.
-If you are interested in talking about hearing-impaired programs, please contact me.
+If you are interested in hearing-impaired programs, please contact me.